-If you love a hearty vegan beef stew, you will fall in love with this vegan Irish Stew recipe.
-The flavor is exactly that of a traditional lamb stew eaten around Ireland.
-It is hearty, delicious, and will please even an omnivore.
+Come, fall in love with this vegan Irish Stew recipe.
+It is hearty, delicious, and no one will miss the meat!
 The gravy is creamy, aromatic with spices, and packed with healthful vegetables like carrots, celery and potatoes.
 Guinness adds more traditional and authentic flavor.

-But one thing I didn't see or eat during my limited but full time in Ireland was a hearty vegan stew made with Ireland's favorite drink, Guinness.
-While beef and lamb Guinness stews are everywhere, the restaurants I went to at least had nothing resembling this Irish favorite in a vegan form.
+But one thing I didn't find on a restaurant menu was a hearty vegan stew made with Ireland's favorite drink, Guinness.
+While beef and lamb Guinness stews are everywhere, the restaurants I went to had nothing resembling this Irish favorite in a vegan form.

 So as soon as I got back home, I stirred up the pot with my delicious and meatless vegan Irish Stew, a recipe I shared with you many years ago for St. Patrick's Day.
 But this time I had a new appreciation of the ingredients -- and particularly the dark Guinness stout -- that goes into it.